MathsJam/mathsjam-site/gathering/uk/whats-on/activities.md

 Remote attendees will also be able to enter the Competition Competition: email your PDF to [compcomp@mathsjam.com](mailto:compcomp@mathsjam.com) before **30th October** and we can print copies to take along.

-Remote attendees can also enter the competitions with in the Competition Competition: we'll take photos of each of the competition entry sheets, and place a link in the Gather space (on the appropriate table).
+Remote attendees can also enter the competitions within the Competition Competition: we'll take photos of each of the competition entry sheets, and place a link in the Gather space (on the appropriate table).
 There will be a form to submit your entries, and and any remote entries received will be actualised (by a skilled actualiser with a pen) and entered into the competition before they close.

 <h2 id="jamjam">MathsJamJam</h2>